bartvanraaij/blog/src/pages/about.md

 [Symfony](https://symfony.com/) or [TypeScript](https://www.typescriptlang.org/) and
 [Angular](https://angular.io/), but I like to dabble in other languages and frameworks as well.

-In my spare time I'm an avid musician (electric guitar and the tuba) and I like to say I'm a runner but in all honesty my Netflix account has way more activity in it than my Runkeeper's.
+In my spare time I'm an avid musician (electric guitar and the tuba) and I like to tell people I'm a runner but in all honesty my Netflix account has way more activity in it than my Runkeeper's.

 ### Social
 Feel free to look me up at: